Howdy, this is Charlie.

 My other hobbies include shooting/hunting (pistol, rifle, shotgun), fishing, horse back riding (own my own horse), caring for the XYL and she me (no we are not sickly, just having fun together.
 Arguing is also fun, making up is fun. hi hi).

 I was one of the early members of the LarkField Amateur Radio Club (LARC).
 Since leaving that club, I became one of the founding members of the Symbol Technologies Amateur Radio Club (STARC).
-We are located in Holtsville, NY, in the Motorola/Symbol building.
-We have a 2 meter and 70 cm repeater, both are open repeaters, stop by and say hello.
-I monitor the 2m repeater (WB2MOT) Tuesday, Wednesday and Thursday1200 - 2000 UTC.

 I am very lucky enough to have found a gal who has similar interests (NO she is not a ham, and doesn't want to be one).
-But so far she has put up with me, ALL my antennas, and ALL the squacking radios in each car or truck, for over 45years.
+But so far she has put up with me, ALL my antennas, and ALL the squacking radios in each car or truck, for over 46 years.

-Me and the "Boss Lady" (XYL)
+Me and Claire the "Boss Lady" (XYL)

 20 meter operator of N1Y, Sept 8-9, 2012